 - The Exhibit album duology on a lyrical level as a whole.

-- Drugs Are Bad: Rick Hunolt's abuse of drugs got him fired for this.
-The song "Deathamphetamine" seems to have this message.
+- Drugs Are Bad: Rick Hunolt's abuse of drugs got him fired for this, and "Deathamphetamine" was written as a plea to him to stop using.

 - Eagleland: An occasional lyrical topic, and invariably a Type 2.
 "Scar Spangled Banner" is the most prominent example.